About how many times do you think you reach for your phone over the course of a day?

 Perhaps the most exciting feature of this ad format is the “Call Now” button:

-Similar to the click-to-call Google AdWords extension, the Facebook “Call Now” button allows users to contact your business with the simple tap of a button, straight from their news feed.
+Similar to the click-to-call Google Ads extension, the Facebook “Call Now” button allows users to contact your business with the simple tap of a button, straight from their news feed.

 The feature is fairly new, so only time will tell how effective it’ll be.
 For now, the only way to determine is by experimenting yourself.
 So give it a try.
 What do you have to lose?